What it does

 - Avoiding turbulent altitudes

-Instead of burning excess fuel at inefficient altitudes for thousands of miles, aircraft equipped with ITP save fuel and reduce emissions.
+Aircraft operating in oceanic airspace are, at times, held at non-optimal flight levels due to traffic conflicts at flight levels between their current flight level and more efficient flight levels.
+Instead of burning excess fuel at inefficient altitudes for long periods of time, aircraft equipped with ITP are able to make beneficial altitude changes which save fuel and reduce emissions.
 Aircraft equipped with ITP can also more easily leave a turbulent altitude, reducing risk to cabin crews and giving passengers the smoothest ride possible.
-During operational trials, ADS-B-In/ITP-equipped aircraft saved an average of 573 pounds of fuel per flight.
-Enhanced situational awareness with cockpit displays saved additional fuel even when no ITP maneuvers were performed.
+During operational trials, due to enhanced situational awareness, ITP-equipped aircraft saved an average of 573 pounds of fuel per flight, even when no ITP maneuvers were performed.

 How it works